• Skip to main content

 A month later, on June 2, the couple took a family trip to Victoria City, where they lost the key while they were walking in the city.
 John suspects he lost the key while he bent to tie one of his son's shoes.

-Family breaks were interrupted when they realized they did not have the key.
-But things got even worse when the car dealership told them they could not reproduce the lost key, nor did the delegations in the US and Japan.
+The family's vacation was cut short when they realized they didn't have the key.
+But things got even worse when the car dealership told them they couldn't reproduce it key, but neither do the US and Japanese dealerships.

 In a desperate situation, the family turned to the local press for help.
 Their story became viral when a local newspaper, Victoria Buzz, published their story asking for help on Facebook.

-"This vehicle is Japanese, imported, with an advanced locking system, and the key has a chip inside that can not be reproduced by the representative of Toyota in North America," Higgins wrote in a Facebook post.
+"This vehicle is Japanese, imports, with a sophisticated immobilizer system, and the key has a chip in it that cannot be reproduced by the North American Toyota dealer,” Higgins wrote in a Facebook post.

 "I bought the car a month ago from a representative on the mainland, which left me to believe I would have to get a second key from Japan in a few weeks after our purchase," he added.
 "That did not happen.
 As the manager informed me, most cars sold at an auction in Japan come with only one key and have not received anything from the auction ever since. "